OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20201211_Weekly_Engineering_Report.md

 While we would like an equatorial disposal orbit, we can handle inclinations.

-**AI:** Wally to provide Anshul a paper about some stable orbits available in disposal.
+Wally shared some paper about some stable orbits available in disposal.

 **AI:** Wally to send Anshul an edition of a good book resource on orbital mechanics.